phage-nz/infosec-bazaar/honeypots/windows/readme.md

 ## Windows Honeypot

 These notes describe what is really just a flexible, cloud hosted VM.
-It could be used:
+Use cases include:
-- For dynamic malware analysis.
+- Dynamic malware analysis.
-- As a high-interaction honeypot.
+- A high-interaction honeypot.
-- For EDR and SIEM research and training.
+- EDR and SIEM research and training.

 While your specific use case will determine aspects such as it's firewalling and profile, these details can easily be changed at any time.